krtejeda/krtejeda.github.io/_posts/2018-12-3-design-manifesto.md

 Part of my ethical code of doing no harm includes making sure a design is available to everyone, and I mean *everyone*.
 When I design for accessibility, I try to fulfill two components:  usability and availability.

 First, a design is usable and intuitive if and only if it is accessible (don't ask me to do the proof, just trust me).
-As such, designing with accessibility principles in mind leads to functional yet elegant designs.
+As such, designing with accessibility principles in mind and as a priority leads to functional yet elegant designs.
+The preliminary design after I've made sure it is accessible can then be further refined to incorporate style and personality, but never at the risk of accessibility.
 In the design of our watch app, we strictly designed for accessibility using Apple’s [Apple Watch Human Interface guidelines](https://developer.apple.com/design/human-interface-guidelines/watchos/overview/themes/) and the [Dos and don'ts of designing for accessibility](https://www.google.com/url?q=https%3A%2F%2Fglow.williams.edu%2Ffiles%2F133121172%2Fdownload%3Fdownload_frd%3D1&sa=D&sntz=1&usg=AFQjCNETPD8zlkhx97yLnOXTp0N6UcqlCA) infographic, and what resulted was a beautiful and intuitive design.

 ![](/img/Accessibility1.png)
 *Apple Watch Human Interface guidelines*